natenka/pyneng-book-en/docs/source/book/22_oop_basics/create_class.rst

     In [3]: print(sw1)
     <__main__.Switch object at 0xb44963ac>

-Using dot notation, it is possible to derive values of instance variables, create new variables and assign a new value to existing ones:
+Using dot notation, it is possible to get values of instance variables, create new variables and assign a new value to existing ones:

 .. code:: python